 Get into the spirit of spring with a mother hen cake and her adorable cupcake chicks.
 Make one layer cake for the hen, then make cupcakes for her head and tail.
 Decorate with homemade vanilla frosting, toasted coconut flakes, and candy pieces for a truly delightful dessert.

-Carrot cake is always an Easter favorite -- try our carrot and zucchini spice bars as a twist on the classic treat.
+Carrot cake is a traditional Easter dessert, but we suggest you try our carrot and zucchini spice bars as a twist on the classic treat.
 Even with our creamy citrus frosting, the light Easter desserts are just 125 calories per serving.

-Bake adorable Easter cupcakes from our simple white cupcake recipe, then get creative!
-For a fun Easter egg design, pipe green frosting onto the cakes to form grass, then add assorted jelly beans for eggs.
+Bake Easter cupcakes from our simple white cupcake recipe, then get creative!
+For an adorable Easter egg design, pipe green frosting onto the cakes to form grass, then add assorted jelly beans for eggs.
 Make pretty spring flowers with the remaining colored frosting or mini candies.

-Editor's Easter Dessert Tip: To make cookie leaves, cut refrigerated sugar-cookie dough into leaf shapes and bake according to the recipe.
-Cover with green icing and arrange around cupcake flowers.
+Editor's Easter Dessert Tip: To make cookie leaves, cut refrigerated sugar-cookie dough into leaf shapes and bake according to the directions.
+Cover with green icing, and arrange around cupcake flowers.

-This beautiful cake -- with swirls of pastel pink frosting and pretty white layers -- is a breeze to make.
+This beautiful cake—with swirls of pastel pink frosting and pretty white layers—is a breeze to make.
 Simply prepare packaged cake mix, but use champagne instead of water.
-Bake and frost with tinted canned frosting for a beautiful spring dessert.
+Bake and frost with tinted canned frosting for a pretty spring dessert.